Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 + WILL WE SEE CRUISE SHIPS ON OUR TOUR?

 On our tours that take place in and around Johnstone Strait and Blackfish Sound, it’s likely that we’ll see cruise ships as they navigate their way down the Inside Passage.
-This is not a daily occurrence and typically does not impact our routes or paddling days in any way.
+This is not a constant occurrence and typically does not impact our routes or paddling days in any way.
 Paddling days more in the Broughton Archipelago, and trips in Desolation Sound, the Great Bear Rainforest or Nuchatlitz are unlikely to see larger vessels.

 + WHAT IF WE ARE CELEBRATING SOMETHING LIKE A BIRTHDAY OR ANNIVERSARY ON TOUR?